Lou Furman, Restorative Justice Program Director

 Betty DiMarco retired as the Human Resource Manager in United States District Court, Eastern District of LA, where she worked for thirty years.
 She is a founding member of Turning Point Partners Louisiana, the restorative practice entity that merged with Community Mediation Services, and past board member of the Metropolitan Area Committee and the Center for Development and Learning.
 She is a promoter and practitioner of Restorative philosophy in schools, community and business.
 Ms. DiMarco is Secretary for CMS.

 Albert "Al" Grandoit is a native of the Northeast who has made New Orleans his home.
-He is the founder and director of Brics & Wes L3C, a low profit Civil and Criminal Law Investigation and Mediation Office.
-He has worked as a mitigation specialist and investigator with the Louisiana Capital Assistance Center, a non-profit law firm representing indigent defendants in capital cases and previously with at-risk youth and families.
-Al served on the committee developing the New Orleans Community Mediation/Police Mediation Project and recently served as Interim Executive Director of Community Mediation Services.
+He is an mediator and mitigation specialist and investigator with Brics & Wes L3C, a low profit Civil and Criminal Law Investigation, Mediation, and Legal Assist Office.
+He has worked as a mitigation specialist with the Louisiana Capital Assistance Center, a non-profit law firm representing indigent defendants in capital cases and previously with at-risk youth and families.
+Al served on the committee developing the New Orleans Community Mediation/Police Mediation Project and briefly served as Interim Executive Director of Community Mediation Services.
 Al is a graduate of the University of South Florida with a degree in Political Science and minor in Public Administration, later receiving a Masters in Government at Harvard University.
 While in Massachusetts, Al received mediation training at Mediation Works, Inc. and trained as a volunteer community court mediator.
 Al has mediated small-claims, family disputes/CINS (parent and child disputes), summary process, landlord-tenant cases, and has co-conducted family divorce & participated in juvenile co-mediator training.
 As a CMS board member, Al has assisted in mediations and training activities for CMS.